SED-EEW/hmb_client_FinDer/readme.md

 ## Config file

 You can define a config file to set some default parameters and to avoid the usage of passwords in the command line or in scripts.
-It is possible to define
+It is possible to define:
 - agency : so that the EMSC can identify the contributor of the mesage
 - url : the url of the HMB server with the bus name
 - user : the user for the connexion authentication